Sped0n/texa/README.md

 - Realtime LaTeX rendering with [MathJax](https://www.mathjax.org)
 - Support input from file or clipboard (use the paste keyboard shortcut based on your operating system)
+- Basic model management, can import customized or purchased pro model

 ## Installation